 “We like what we see, but give us more US data,” was the message from our friends in the US.
 This year’s IPA EffWeek round-table in New York may pave the way for a higher presence of North American brands and campaigns in our research.

-Executive Director of EffWeek, Janet Hull OBE, and this year’s convenor of judges at the IPA Effectiveness Awards, Neil Godber, took the EffWeek message across the Atlantic.
-They hosted an effectiveness round-table at the New York offices of our partner Gain Theory in New York.
+Executive Director of EffWeek, Janet Hull OBE, and this year’s convenor of judges at the IPA Effectiveness Awards, Neil Godber, took the EffWeek message across the Atlantic with a New York visit.
+They hosted an effectiveness round-table at the offices of our partner Gain Theory.

 “The IPA is often seen as a ‘British only’ organisation,” says Janet, “but our effectiveness awards feature many global campaigns.
 Effectiveness is a universal message, and one that we want to communicate everywhere.”
 At a similar event in New York last year, Janet discovered an appetite for the subject.